 Already a customer of Red Canary MDR for Carbon Black for three years, this popular fast-food chain had been waiting for the day when Red Canary would offer something for threat detection in cloud environments.
-An early adopter of Red Canary’s new Cloud Workload Protection (CWP) offering, the team has now been using it for the better part of 2020 on some of their most critical Amazon Web Services (AWS) accounts.
+An early adopter of Red Canary’s new Linux EDR offering, the team has now been using it for several years on some of their most critical Amazon Web Services (AWS) accounts.

 BUSINESS SNAPSHOT